francescam94/LBE-with-a-dose-response-function/README.md

 - We start by performing data preparation is performed on Stata, following the ordered codes in the folder *Data preparation*.
 - The analysis is performed following the ordered codes in folder *Main Analysis*
-- The robustness checks are in the folder *Robustness and sensitivity*
+- The robustness checks are in the folder *Robustness and Common Support*

 ## References